Programme of activities

-Proposed priority actions and activities to be undertaken by the ETINED Platform in 2022.
+Priority actions and activities undertaken by the ETINED Platform

 It includes definitions, commonly agreed at European level, of education fraud, plagiarism and different types of providers of fraudulent documents such as diploma, accreditation and visa “mills” as well as essay banks.